Skip to the main content.

 How long should the onboarding process take?

-While many companies stop after the first week, best practices suggest that onboarding should last at least 90 days.
-This allows enough time for the employee to fully understand their role, build relationships, and start contributing effectively.
+While many companies stop after the first week, best practice suggests onboarding should last at least 90 days.
+This gives the employee enough time to fully understand their role, build relationships, and start contributing effectively.

 Can onboarding platforms help with compliance in Australia?

-Yes, a dedicated onboarding platform in Australia can help manage local compliance requirements like TFN declarations, superannuation choice forms, and Fair Work Information Statements, ensuring all legal obligations are met digitally.
+Yes, a dedicated onboarding platform can help manage local compliance requirements like TFN declarations, superannuation choice forms, and Fair Work Information Statements, ensuring all legal obligations are met digitally.

-Each employee has a unique work personality that dictates how they process information and interact with others.
-Tailoring the onboarding experience to these traits – such as providing more detail to an Auditor or more autonomy to a Pioneer – significantly improves engagement.
+Each employee has a work personality that shapes how they process information and interact with others.
+Tailoring onboarding to those traits, such as providing more detail to an Auditor or more autonomy to a Pioneer, significantly improves engagement.

 Related